Overwatch-Framework/.github/profile/README.md

 Overwatch was founded by:
 - [Riggs](https://github.com/riggs9162) – Developer, designer, and owner.
-- [bloodycop](https://github.com/bloodycop6385) – Developer and co-owner of the Overwatch framework.
+- [bloodycop](https://github.com/bloodycop6385) – Developer and owner of the Overwatch framework.

 Our team and contributors come from varied backgrounds in Lua scripting, server moderation, and roleplay design.